badlydrawnrob/python-playground/building-with-fast-api/README.md

 > `/docs` gives a JSON Schema documentation ...
 > `/redoc` provides alternative documentation.

-But to implement these properly leads to messy code.
+To implement these properly leads to messy code!
 Things like `Annotated[]`, `"json_schema_extra"` metadata, and so on.
-I'm finding that Bruno is pretty nice to work (as an alternative) with and does most of what I'd need.
+I'm finding that Bruno is pretty nice to work with (as an alternative) and does most of what I'd need.

 ## Chapters